tuteng/rnnlab/README.rst

 =============

 In your your home directory, create 'rnnlab_user_configs.csv'.
 A variety of training hyperparameters and other configurations may be specified here.
-Not all required.
+Not all are required.
 A bare-bones example:

 +---------------+------------------+-------------+---------------+--------------+-----------------+
 | learning_rate | num_hidden_units | bptt_steps  | corpus_name   | probes_name  | vocab_file_name |